If you have suffered a serious dog bite in Massachusetts, Choose an experienced leader in dog bite cases.

 Needless to say, seek medical attention immediately!
 Dog bites involve the possibility of infection, including rabies and other diseases, and must be explored and treated as soon as possible after the attack.
 Legal matters can and should wait until the victim’s medical condition is brought under control.
 After the dog bite victim’s injuries have been treated, the process of seeking compensation for the injuries and losses suffered can begin.
 When the injuries are caused by a dog owned by a close friend or family member, the decision to seek financial compensation can be particularly difficult.
 To a large extent, the Massachusetts laws governing dog bite injuries should lessen the concern and awkwardness, as the need to “sue” the dog owner is far less common in dog-related claims.
 This is due primarily to the strength of the Massachusetts dog bite laws, which – in most instances – eliminates the need to prove negligence on the part of the dog’s owner.

 The first step in the process is to retain a lawyer with significant experience in cases involving dog bites and other animal attacks.
-While lawyers who concentrate on “personal injury law” generally possess a wide range of experience, when it comes to dog bite cases, it is important to choose a dog attack lawyer who has successfully handled a significant number of cases involving dog bites and attacks, and preferably one with extensive experiences in a wide variety of injury categories, such as permanent scarring, infection, psychological trauma, facial reconstruction, cellulitis, amputations, psychological harm, and complex fractures.
+While lawyers who concentrate on “personal injury law” generally possess a wide range of experience, when it comes to dog bite cases, it is important to choose a dog bite lawyer who has successfully handled a significant number of cases involving dog bites and attacks, and preferably one with extensive experiences in a wide variety of injury categories, such as permanent scarring, infection, psychological trauma, facial reconstruction, cellulitis, amputations, psychological harm, and complex fractures.

 I Was Bitten, But Not Badly Injured.
 What Can I Do?